 Oral and Maxillofacial Surgeon

 An oral and maxillofacial surgeon is the oral health care provider who performs many types of surgical procedures in and about the entire face, mouth, and jaw area.
 Oral and maxillofacial surgeons treat accident victims who suffer facial injuries and offer reconstructive and dental implant surgery.
-They also treat patients with tumors and cysts of the jaws.
+They treat patients with tumors and cysts of the jaws.
+They also place dental implants.
 The types of surgeries an oral surgeon may perform include: simple tooth extractions, complex extractions involving removal of soft tissue or overlying bone or remaining roots, impacted teeth (especially wisdom teeth) removal, soft tissue biopsies, removal of tumors in the oral cavity, implant positioning, complex jaw realignment surgeries involving facial or bite discrepancies, fractured cheek or jaw bone repair and soft tissue (cleft palate or lip) repair.
 Oral and maxillofacial surgeons receive anywhere from 4 to 8 years of additional training after dental school.

 An orthodontist is the oral health care provider who specializes in diagnosis, prevention, interception, and treatment of malocclusions, or "bad bites," of the teeth and surrounding structures.
 Malocclusions can result from crowded, missing, or extra teeth or jaws that are out of alignment.
 This specialist is responsible for straightening teeth by moving them through bone by the use of bands, wires, braces, and other fixed or removable corrective appliances or retainers.
 This specialist treats children as well as adults who may wish to improve their appearance and bite.